-The Internal Revenue Service (IRS) has released Revenue Procedure 2020-32 to announce the inflation-adjusted limits for health savings accounts (HSAs) and high deductible health plans (HDHPs) for calendar year 2022.
+The Internal Revenue Service (IRS) has released Revenue Procedure 2021-25 to announce the inflation-adjusted limits for health savings accounts (HSAs) and high deductible health plans (HDHPs) for calendar year 2022.
 In addition, the maximum contribution amount that can be made by an employer to an excepted benefit HRA for the 2022 plan year remains unchanged.

 |HSA Catch-up Contributions||Age 55 or older||$1,000||$1,000||No Change|